Sattapadi Kutram: Soundtrack

 The soundtrack was composed by Vijay Antony.
-Vijay later re-used the film's song Yededho in his 2016 action thriller Saithan.
+Vijay later re-used the film's song Yededho in his 2016 psychological thriller Saithan.

 Critical reception

 The New Indian Express wrote that "Appalling and ridiculous, these scenes only generate a lot of unintended humour."
 Rohit Ramachandran of nowrunning.com gave it 2/5 stars stating that "Realism is Sattapadi Kuttram's least concern.
 Its main concern is entertainment factor.
 It doesn't qualify as a good film but it manages to hold your interest."
 Behindwoods.com gave 1 on 5 and stated that the film was "Scathing political statement" and "The choice is whether you want to watch a reel account of all those scams and scandals being performed by actors when the real deal is being shown 24X7 on news channels.
 Make up your mind!".